 However, in selected cases, this may be a sign of an underlying medical condition such as cerebral palsy, muscular dystrophy or spinal cord abnormality.
 Toe-walking may also be sensory-related, as it is also often seen in children with autism-related conditions.

 Some children have no specific complaints, but their parents may be concerned about their walking pattern and the possibility of it affecting their gait as they grow.
-If the child is able to walk flat-footed and normal when asked to do, it is most likely habitual toe-walking which only requires simple conservative treatments and consistent supervision by parents to correct.
+If the child is able to walk flat-footed and normal when asked to do, it is most likely habitual toe-walking which only requires simple conservative interventions and consistent supervision by parents to correct.

 However, for children over the age of 5, it is typical for those who continue to toe walk to experience difficulty or even an inability to walk with their heels down.
 Physiological symptoms and difficulties with footwear or participating in sports and other daily activities may arise.

-The treatment toe-walking depends on a number of factors, including but not limited to:
+Interventions for toe-walking depends on a number of factors, including but not limited to:

 In some rare cases, surgical procedures to lengthen the Achilles tendons may be required.
 This is meant to improve foot and ankle joint range of motion, allowing normal gait function.